okareo-ai/okareo-cookbook/cookbook/ts-jest-ci/README.md

 ### A Very Simple Project using Okareo

-## Example Project
-This project is a minimalistic example of how Okareo can be used to build an E2E repo for model testing.
-The approach used here can be used in any typescript project.
+# Okareo + Jest + Typescript
+This recipe demonstrates the use of Okareo as part of an existing project that incldues Jest.

+The approach used here creates a unique and parallel jest unit testing path specific to model testing.
+The approach is particularly useful and necessary when building within a mono-repo or a full-stack typescript application with client and server components.

+<h2>Setup</h2>

 - yarn init
 - yarn add --dev typescript @types/node ts-node